hyejin-jeon-soc/discourse_feminism_SK/README.md

 * Sentiment Anlaysis

 ## Remarks
-Since data covers Korean media, all outcome presented in Korean/// The codes in this folder are still a work in progress.
+Since data covers Korean media, all outcome presented in Korean /n The codes in this folder are still a work in progress.
 Feel free to suggest any modifications at any time.